tauri-apps/tauri-docs/docs/guides/distribution/sign-android.md

 ```

 :::caution
-Keep the `local.properties` file private; don’t check it into public source control.
+Keep the `local.properties` file private; don't check it into public source control.
 :::

-## Configure signing in gradle
+## Configure Signing in Gradle

 Configure gradle to use your upload key when building your app in release mode by editing the `[project]/src-tauri/gen/android/[your-app]/app/build.gradle.kts` file.